tacogips/naked/README.md

 ## naked
-Deadly simple template engine in Go
+Deadly simple template engine written in Go

 - NO snippet
 - NO block